-MM31 152 NE1 A. Development proposals which would likely cause harm to the nature conservation or geological interest of internationally (RAMSAR sites, SACs and SPAs) important sites will not be permitted unless: 1.
-There is no suitable alternative to the development; 2.
-There are imperative reasons of overriding public interest; 3.
+MM31 152 NE1 A. Development proposals which would likely cause harm to the nature conservation or geological interest of internationally (RAMSAR sites, SACs and SPAs) important sites will not be permitted unless: To improve effectiveness of the 1.
+There is no suitable alternative to the development; policy and consistency 2.
+There are imperative reasons of overriding public interest; with the NPPF 3.
 All reasonable possibilities for mitigation have been put in place; and 34.
 Compensatory provision in line with the mitigation hierarchy can be secured to ensure that the overall coherence of the site is protected and with the intent to achieve a net gain in biodiversity.
-B. Development proposals which would likely cause harm to a National Nature Reserve, Site of Special Scientific Interest or irreplaceable habitats such as Ancient Woodland will not be permitted unless: d1.
+B. Development proposals which would likely cause harm to a National Nature Reserve, Site of Special Scientific Interest or irreplaceable-habitats-such-as Ancient Woodland will not be permitted unless: d1.
 There is no suitable alternative to the development; e2.
 The benefits of the development, at this site, clearly outweigh the adverse impacts on the site; f3.
 All reasonable possibilities for mitigation have been put in place; and 4.
 Compensatory provision in line with the mitigation hierarchy can be secured that will mitigate damaging impacts on the biodiversity or geological conservation value of the site. to ensure that the overall coherence of the site is protected and with the intent to achieve a net gain in biodiversity.
-C. Development proposals which would be likely to harm the biodiversity or geological conservation value of a site of county-wide or local importance^[1] as shown on the Policies Map a site of county-wide (MK Wildlife Sites, Wildlife Corridors) or local importance (Local Nature Reserves, Biological Notification Sites, local wildlife sites) or sites which serves as a 'biodiversity offset site' will only be permitted where: d1.
+C. Development proposals which would be likely to harm the biodiversity or geological conservation value of a site of county-wide or local importance ^[1] as shown on the Policies Map a site of county-wide (MK Wildlife Sites, Wildlife Corridors) or local importance (Local Nature Reserves, Biological Notification Sites, local wildlife sites) or sites which serves as a 'biodiversity offset site' will only be permitted where: d1.
 The local development needs significantly outweigh the biodiversity or geological conservation value of the site; and e2.
 The development provides appropriate avoidance/mitigation/compensation measures All reasonable possibilities for mitigation have been put in place; and 3.
 Compensatory provision in line with the mitigation hierarchy can be secured that will to offset any damaging impacts on the biodiversity or geological conservation value of the site or its wider ecological network to ensure that the overall coherence of the site is protected and with the intent to achieve a net gain in biodiversity.
-DIf significant harm resulting from a development cannot be avoided, adequately mitigated, or as a last resort compensated for, then planning permission will be refused.
-[1] Including MK Wildlife Sites, Wildlife Corridors, Local Nature Reserves, Ancient Woodland, Traditional Orchards, Local Wildlife Sites, Biological NANAOO 150 NEO Notification Sites, Biodiversity Opportunity Areas and Local Geological Sites.
-MM32 153 NE2 A. Whenre there is a reasonable likelihood of the presence of statutorily protected species or their habitats, or where the site contains priority species or habitats identified in the Buckinghamshire and Milton Keynes Biodiversity Action Plan, development will not be permitted unless it has been demonstrated that the proposed development will not result in a negative impact upon those species and habitats.
+D. If significant harm resulting from a development cannot be avoided, adequately mitigated, or as a last resort compensated for, then planning permission will be refused.
+[1] Including MK Wildlife Sites, Wildlife Corridors, Local Nature Reserves, Ancient Woodland, Traditional Orchards, Local Wildlife Sites, Biological Notification Sites, Biodiversity Opportunity Areas and Local Geological Sites.
+MM32 153 NE2 A. Whenre there is a reasonable likelihood of the presence of statutorily protected species or their habitats, or where the site To add clarity, improve IVIIVIOZ 100 INCE contains priority species or habitats identified in the Buckinghamshire and Milton Keynes Biodiversity Action Plan, the effectiveness of the development will not be permitted until it has been demonstrated that the proposed development will not result in a negative impact upon those species and habitats. policy, and ensure consistency with para 117 of the NPPF.
 B. Where the site contains priority species or habitats, development should wherever possible promote their preservation, restoration, expansion and/or re-creation in line with Policy NE3.
 Priority Habitats are shown on the Policies Map accompanying this plan.